NAME¶

 Specify a static IPv6 address for the pod, for example fd46:db93:aa76:ac37::10.
 This option can only be used if the pod is joined to only a single network - i.e., --network=network-name is used at most once - and if the pod is not joining another container’s network namespace via --network=container:id.
 The address must be within the network’s IPv6 address pool.

-To specify multiple static IPv6 addresses per pod, set multiple networks using the --network option with a static IPv6 address specified for each using the ip6
+To specify multiple static IPv6 addresses per pod, set multiple networks using the

-mode for that option.
+specified for each using the ip6 mode for that option.

 --label, -l=key=value¶